sahiedu/bebop_ros_examples/README.md

 ## Examples

 ### bebop_takeoff_land
 This program performs a simple takeoff, keeps the drone in hover mode 1 meter above the takeoff point for a few seconds, and then lands.
-For that, in a terminal run the driver:
+For that, in a terminal run the Bebop driver:

 ```
 roslaunch bebop_driver bebop_node.launch